SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab/index.md

                                                     </h4>

                                                     <p>
-                                                      AutomatedLab has a concept of “roles” that are installed after a VM OS is installed.&nbsp;[Here are a list](http://automatedlab.org/en/latest/Wiki/roles/)&nbsp;of predefined / “built in” roles.
+                                                      AutomatedLab has a concept of “roles” that are installed after a VM OS is installed.[Here are a list](http://automatedlab.org/en/latest/Wiki/roles/)of predefined / “built in” roles.
 Associating a role with a VM will install applications such as Exchange, Active Directory, SharePoint, SQL, lots of good stuff and more.
-You associate a role with a VM using the&nbsp;<code>strong>-Roles/strong></code>&nbsp;parameter with the&nbsp;<code>strong>Add-LabMachineDefinition/strong></code>&nbsp;command.
+You associate a role with a VM using the<code>strong>-Roles/strong></code>parameter with the<code>strong>Add-LabMachineDefinition/strong></code>command.
                                                     </p>

                                                     <p>